The Czech tax environment: Transparent and competitive

 Tax amortisation of intangible assets equals to its accounting amortisation (for assets acquired from 1 January 2020)

-In year 2023 and onwards, some companies activein energy, oil and banking industries may besubject to so called windfall tax of additional 60% on the profits compared to the benchmark stipulated based on prior years profits.
+In years 2024 and 2025, some companies active in energy, oil and banking industries are subject to so called windfall tax of additional 60% on the profits compared to the benchmark stipulated based on prior years profits.

 Indirect taxes